-The award and medal are presented to the best original book, in the judges' opinion, that is published in Australia in the previous calendar year.
+The Colin Roderick Literary Award is awarded to the best original book, in the judges' opinion, that is published in Australia in the previous calendar year.
 Submissions must deal with any aspect of Australian life and can be in any field or genre of writing, verse or prose.

 The Foundation for Australian Literary Studies presents the award at an annual dinner event to the value of $20,000, coupled with the silver H.T.
 Priestley Memorial Medal.

 Tickets are now available to purchase to this year's annual dinner event hosted by the Foundation.
 The winner of the 2018 Colin Roderick Literary Award will be present to receive their prize.

 Stephen is Adjunct Professor of English at James Cook University and a Research Fellow of the Cairns Institute.
 His research interests are in the short story, writing and culture in the tropics, and twentieth-century avant-gardes.
 Stephen has taught courses on Australian literature and culture, Avant-Garde/Modernist literature, and Short Story Writing.
 He is the founding editor of etropic: electronic journal of studies in the tropics, the project leader of the Cairns Institute's Cultural Atlas of Tropical Australia, and the convenor of the Tropics of the Imagination Conference.